Why Protect Open Space?

 Open Space Saves New Canaan’s Tax Dollars

-Close to 100 studies have shown that new residential development costs more in community services than it brings in through taxes.
+Close to 100 studies from across the country have shown that new residential development costs more in community services than it brings in through taxes.
 Studies done in Connecticut have show that for every $1 that a new development bring in through taxes, towns end up paying between $1.05 and $1.33 for community services such as public schools, emergency services, utilities, roads, and more.
 By simply leaving land as open space, towns can actually reduce their expenses.

 Open Space Increases Property Values

 Living next to a New Canaan Land Trust preserve is likely causing an increase in your property value.
 At least a dozen studies show a positive relationship between land values and proximity to open space, with a 2006 report by the State of Connecticut stating that “…homebuyers are generally willing to pay more for property located close to parks and open space”, that “…77.7% of home buyers and shoppers rated natural open space as either ‘essential’ or ‘very important’” and that “…a 20% increase in value for property adjoining or fronting a passive-use park is a reasonable starting point…”.